Second Malaysian winner for Epigram Books Fiction Prize

-SINGAPORE - The Epigram Books Fiction Prize was won by a Malaysian for the second time on Saturday (Jan 22).
+The Epigram Books Fiction Prize was won by a Malaysian for the second time last Saturday.

 Karina Robles Bahrin will receive $25,000 from the seventh edition of the prize, Singapore's only award for unpublished English-language novels.